Ridge Vents & Roof Ventilation

 For this reason, many home energy experts recommend passive roof ventilation over active ventilation with a PAV.

-Add roof vents to ensure a long-lasting roof over your head
+Add to Ensure a long-lasting roof over your head

 If your roof is not well-ventilated, ask a roofing contractor about improving roof ventilation with ridge, soffit or gable-end vents.
 All of these roof vents can be installed in an existing roof, or when your roofing is being replaced.